 2.09: Administrative Duties of the Board (Reserved)

-2.10: Advanced Practice Registered Nurse (APNAPRN) Eligible to Engage in Prescriptive Practice
+2.10: Advanced Practice Registered Nurse (APRN) Eligible to Engage in Prescriptive Practice

 (1) Purpose.
 The purpose of 243 CMR 2.10 is to establish, pursuant to M.G.L. c.
-112, §§ 80B, 80C, 80E, 80G and 80H, 80I and M.G.L. c.
-94C substantive standards governing the practice of medicine with respect to the supervision of Advanced Practice Registered Nurses (APRN) engaged in prescriptive practice.
-Such prescriptive practice is defined and regulated in 244 CMR 4.00: The Practice of Nursing in the Expanded Advanced Practice Registered Nursing (the regulations of the Board of Registration in Nursing).
+112, §§ 80B, 80C, 80E, 80G, 80H, 80I and M.G.L. c.
+94C, substantive standards governing the practice of medicine with respect to the supervision of Advanced Practice Registered Nurses (APRN) engaged in prescriptive practice.
+Such prescriptive practice is defined and regulated in 244 CMR 4.00: Advanced Practice Registered Nursing (the regulations of the Board of Registration in Nursing).

-(2) Advanced Practice RegisteredNurses (APRN) Eligible to Engage in Prescriptive Practice.
+(2) Advanced Practice Registered Nurse (APRN) Eligible to Engage in Prescriptive Practice.
 The following APRNs are eligible to register with the Department of Public Health pursuant to M.G.L. c.
 94C and the U.S. Drug Enforcement Administration to engage in prescriptive practice.

 (a) A Certified Nurse Midwife (CNM) means a registered nurse authorized to practice as a certified nurse midwife by the Board of Registration in Nursing pursuant to M.G.L. c.
-112, §§ 80B, 80C and 80G and 244 CMR 4.00: The Practice of Nursing in the Expanded Role Advanced Practice Registered Nursing.
+112, §§ 80B, 80C and 80G and 244 CMR 4.00: Advanced Practice Registered Nursing.
 Written guidelines governing the practice of a certified nurse midwife engaged in prescriptive practice shall also comply with the requirements of M.G.L. c.
-112, §§ 80C and 244 CMR 4.00: The Practice of Nursing in the Expanded RoleAdvanced Practice Registered Nursing.
+112, §§ 80C and 244 CMR 4.00: Advanced Practice Registered Nursing.

 (b) A Certified Nurse Practitioner (CNP) means a registered nurse authorized to practice as a certified nurse practitioner by the Board of Registration in Nursing, pursuant to M.G.L. c.
-112, §§ 80B and 80E and 244 CMR 4.00: The Practice of Nursing in the Expanded Role.
+112, §§ 80B and 80E and 244 CMR 4.00: .
 Advanced Practice Registered Nursing

-(c) A Psychiatric Clinical Nurse Specialist (PCNS) means a registered nurse authorized to practice as a psychiatric clinical nurse mental health clinical specialist by the Board of Registration in Nursing, pursuant to M.G.L. c.
-112, § 80B and 80E and 244 CMR 4.00: The Practice of Nursing in the Expanded RoleAdvanced Practice Registered Nursing.
+(c) A Psychiatric Clinical Nurse Specialist (PCNS) means a registered nurse authorized to practice as a psychiatric clinical nurse specialist by the Board of Registration in Nursing, pursuant to M.G.L. c.
+112, § 80B and 80E and 244 CMR 4.00: Advanced Practice Registered Nursing.

 (d) A Certified Registered Nurse Anesthetist (CRNA) means a registered nurse authorized to practice as a nurse anesthetist by the Board of Registration in Nursing, pursuant to M.G.L. c.
-112, §§ 80B and 80H and 244 CMR 4.00: The Practice of Nursing in the Expanded Role Advanced Practice Registered Nursing.
+112, §§ 80B and 80H and 244 CMR 4.00: Advanced Practice Registered Nursing.

 (e) A Clinical Nurse Specialist (CNS) means a registered nurse authorized to practice as a clinical nurse specialist by the Board of Registration in Nursing, pursuant to M.G.L. c.
 112, §§ 80B and 244 CMR 4.00: Advanced Practice Registered Nursing.